 Agreement was reached between the parties and the Minister of Health announced the settlement on 22 June 2018.
 Please see the settlement page for details of what is expected of service providers under the settlement.

-It is expected that legislation will be enacted later this year for this settlement which will require all eligible mental health and addiction support workers to be paid at the new rates by their employer.
+It is expected that legislation will be enacted in early 2019 for this settlement which will require all eligible mental health and addiction support workers to be paid at the new rates by their employer.

-Whilst the negotiations for the TerraNova settlement included employer representatives, the eventual agreement was only reached between the Government and the unions - employers were not signatories to that settlement agreement.
-We believe it is essential that providers are involved in negotiations, and that they should be signatories to any settlement agreement, to assist in clarifying important aspects of a settlement, including implementation considerations that could cause unintended challenges for funders and/or employees.
-Platform’s members, including the employers named in the related legal proceedings, have given their mandate for Platform to represent them in negotiations.
-The mandate document describes the settlement voting process for providers.
-Contact us at email@example.com if you would like to become a member.
+Whilst the negotiations for the Terranova settlement included employer representatives, the eventual agreement was only reached between the Government and the unions - employers were not signatories to that settlement agreement.
+We believed it was essential that providers were involved in negotiations, and that they should be signatories to any settlement agreement, to assist in clarifying important aspects of a settlement, including implementation considerations that could cause unintended challenges for funders and/or employees.
+Platform’s members, including the employers named in the related legal proceedings, gave their mandate for Platform to represent them in negotiations and voted on whether or not to accept the eventual agreement.